Court System Not Divorce Act Needs Overhaul

 Custody of the children

 Are they going to split custody?
 Will one parent have custody of some of the children?
-Furthermore, will the other parent have custody of the remaining kids?
+Will the other parent have custody of the remaining kids?
 Or will there be a joint custody agreement?

-You need to figure out what type of custody arrangement would be best for all the children and both spouses.
-Therefore, contact us to consult with a lawyer who is well versed in child custody matters.
+You need to determine what type of custody arrangement would be best for all the children and spouses.
+Therefore, contact us to consult with a lawyer who is well-versed in child custody matters.

 Divorce Act Needs Overhaul Conclusion

-We hope the information in this article makes it clear that the Divorce Act needed an overhaul.
+We hope the information in this article clarifies that the Divorce Act needed an overhaul.

 Your lawyer can explain your rights under each type of agreement and specific laws in your city.
 Further, they can explain what would be best for your particular circumstances.
 In addition, our child protection lawyers will help protect the best interests of young and older children during separation and divorce proceedings.

-If you plan to represent yourself during a child custody hearing, you may have a difficult time.
+You may have a difficult time if you plan to represent yourself during a child custody hearing.
 However, our professional lawyers can also provide you with legal coaching.
-Then you will be prepared to know what to do when going against the other family lawyer in court.
+You will then be prepared to know what to do when going against the other family lawyer in court.
+Do you agree that the Divorce Act needs to be updated?